Corbin Strong: 2024

 Strong started his 2024 season at the Down Under Classic, a criterium that preludes the Tour Down Under, where he finished tenth.
 At the Tour Down Under, Strong finished eighth on the opening stage and with bonus seconds was sitting fourth overall.
-He moved up to second the following stage before dropping to third after stage four and ultimately retireing from the race on stage 5 due to illness.
+He moved up to second the following stage before dropping to third after stage four and ultimately retiring from the race on stage 5 due to illness.
 Strong bounced back from illness to podium at the Surf Coast Classic five days later.

 His only victory of the season came at the 2.Pro rated Tour de Wallonie.
 Strong won Stage two of the tour in a mass bunch sprint moving him into the leaders jersey.
 He kept the leaders jersey for two more stages until the final stage where Matteo Trentin earned enough bonus seconds to pass Strong in the overall.

 Strong competed in the individual road race at the 2024 Summer Olympics.
 He was New Zealand's best finisher placing 27 out of 90 who started the race.

 The 2024 Vuelta a España was Strong's second Grand Tour of his career where he achieved five top-6s in stages placing third twice.

+2025

+In July, Strong won the five stage Tour de Wallonie.
+He won the opening stage.
+He said of the win: “I felt very fortunate to ride with this group, everyone was committed and believed in me.
+I enjoyed today a lot and it’s a great feeling to pay the guys back for their work today.”
+He came 10th in stage 2 and then fourth in stage 3 and second stage 4 and 5.
+He was only one second ahead at the beginning of stage five but his second place gave him a bonus six seconds to give him the victory.

+Strong won the Arctic Race of Norway with Tom Pidcock taking second place.
+Strong won the opening stage and came second in the final stage for the victory.
+He said of the race: "I thought I could do maybe a top five, maybe a podium on GC, if I had a really good ride.
+I was quietly confident.
+Yesterday exceeded my expectations, So to be in the yellow and finish it off with my teammates today is a really nice feeling."Part of his prize included 50kg of salmon from an event sponsor after winning the first stage.